Shinsekai

-As a result of minimal redevelopment after World War II, the area has become one of Japan's poorest.
+It is located on the northern border of Nishinari, one of Japan's poorest areas.

 History and reputation

-Despite its negative image and commonly held reputation as Osaka's most dangerous area, Shinsekai boasts a colourful history and unique identity.
-At the beginning of the 20th century the neighbourhood flourished as a local tourist attraction showcasing the city's modern image.
-After World War II, the area served to entertain the laborers who were rebuilding Osaka.
-Shinsekai's status as a dangerous area owes much to criminal activity that flourished in the decades before the 1990s.
+At the beginning of the 20th century, the neighbourhood flourished as a local tourist attraction showcasing the city's modern image.
+After World War II, it served to entertain the laborers who were rebuilding Osaka.
+Shinsekai's sulphurous reputation owes to criminal activity that flourished there.

-Whether the stigma surrounding Shinsekai is deserved is open to debate.
-Many Osakans claim to be afraid to set foot in the area.
-The travel guide Lonely Planet Japan, warns visitors to "keep their wits about them" as Shinsekai may be the "closest thing in Japan to a dangerous neighbourhood".
-Although in the 15th edition of this travel guide, published in 2017, this is not mentioned anymore.

-Continuing the area's chequered fortunes of recent years, in place of rampant criminality, Osaka's large permanent settlement of homeless has taken root in the areas around Shinsekai.
+Continuing the area's chequered fortunes of recent years, Osaka's large permanent settlement of homeless has taken root in the areas around Shinsekai.
 Homeless men, often elderly, from all over Japan come to Osaka to escape the stigma of hometown societal shame and wander the streets around the area.

-The neighbourhood is also home to a large presence of prostitutes and a concentration of Osaka's cross-dressing community.
+The neighbourhood is also close to Tobita, with a large presence of prostitutes and a concentration of Osaka's cross-dressing community.

 Attractions

-Though its elements of seediness and destitution are often highlighted, Shinsekai is also home to a large number of legitimate business outlets.
-It is the scene of low-cost restaurants, cheap clothing stores, cinemas, shogi and mahjong clubs, and pachinko parlours.
+Shinsekai is the scene of low-cost restaurants, cheap clothing stores, cinemas, shogi and mahjong clubs, and pachinko parlours.

-Shinsekai has several fugu (blowfish) restaurants, but the neighbourhood's real culinary forte is kushi-katsu.
+It has several fugu (blowfish) restaurants, but the neighbourhood's real culinary forte is kushi-katsu.
 The neighbourhood abounds with kushi-katsu restaurants offering various kinds of meat, fish, and vegetables all breaded and deep fried on small sticks for around ¥150 each.

 Shinsekai lies west of Tennoji Zoo, Tennoji Park, and the Osaka Municipal Museum of Art.
 To the south is Spa World and the now-closed Festival Gate, a compact amusement park built to rejuvenate Osaka's most run-down area.
-Instead of trying to blend the park into Shinsekai, its construction resulted in virtually barricading it from the surrounding neighbourhood.
-It remained open for nearly seven years but in February 2004 a joint-venture behind the operation went into bankruptcy, effectively shutting down the complex for the most part.
-As an amusement space, it was no match for nearby Universal Studios Japan, which opened in 2002.
-In early 2008, the city began calling for tenders from prospective buyers although, by this point, a crepe shop adjoining Spa World was the only business still operating in the empty complex.